sandcomputas/data-driven-dinner/recipe-service/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Testcontainers

+Some of the tests use test-containers to run, and a symlink is required to get that to work (at least on Mac):

+If using Docker: `sudo ln -s $HOME/.docker/run/docker.sock /var/run/docker.sock`

+If using Colima: `sudo ln -s $HOME/.colima/docker.sock /var/run/docker.sock`

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: